sonatype/ossindex-maven/maven-plugin/src/site/markdown/excludes.md

 -->
 # Excludes

-Sometimes audit may find vulnerabilities which are not relevant.
+Sometimes audit may detect vulnerabilities which are not relevant.
 In those cases audit can be configured to *exclude* from vulnerabilities from matching.

 ## Exclude Specific Vulnerabilities